 Harborside International’s two exceptional courses, Port & Starboard, were designed by renowned architect Dick Nugent to bring this great tradition of links golf to Chicago.
 Two time Masters Champion Ben Crenshaw, during the Champions Tour stop here in 2002, compared Harborside to Muirfield in Scotland, the site of 15 Open Championships won by the likes of Els, Faldo, Watson, Nicklaus, Player, Hagen and Vardon.

-Harborside's two courses were rated in Golfweek's 2014 Top 50 Best Municipal Courses You Can Play in the nation.
-Starboard #13 and Port #47.
-Our Starboard Course was rated the #3 Best Course You Can Play in Illinois.
+Harborside's two courses are regularly rated in Golfweek's Top 50 Best Municipal Courses You Can Play in the nation and in the Top 15 in the State of Illinios.

 Located minutes from the downtown loop area, Harborside brings championship style links golf, open to the public, to Chicago’s doorstep.
 No other course in the area can combine the rugged links exterior, with sculpted fairways and manicured greens that make Harborside the finest choice for locals and travelers to enjoy traditional links golf.